Euretina Exam Information

 In addition, candidates will be expected to have kept abreast of recent important research, trials, and clinical practice.

-The following texts have been recommended:
+The following texts have also been recommended:

 Section